RSobrinho/ThirdProject-CompassUOL/README.md

-# First Project for Compass UOL - Internship Program 😎
+# Third and Last Project for Compass UOL - Internship Program 😎

 ## About
 This project is basically a car rental, where exists users, cars and reserves.
 Basically, a logged user can rent a car, creating a new reserve.
 The API leads with CRUDs, validation and managing of the parts.